Y0Coss/docs-fork/pages/web_cloud/domains/dns_zone_deletion/guide.en-gb.md

 >>
 > **Step 4**
 >>
->> The cancellation of your service will take place on the **Date of effect** indicated in the "Management of my offers and services" table.
+>> The cancellation of your service will take place on the **Date of effect** indicated in the "My offers and services" table.
 If you do not see the "Cancellation scheduled" status appear, refresh the page.
 >>
 >> > [!primary]
 >> >